mitchvm/tabnav/README.md

 <sup>1</sup> On initial invocation, the core move cursor left/right commands will also move the cursor to the start/end of the current cell, respectively, if not all selections are already at that position.

-<sup>2</sup> On initial invocation, all of the core select and extend selection commands will also select the current cell, if not all existing selections line up with table cells.
+<sup>2</sup> On initial invocation, the core select next and extend selection commands will also select the current cell, if not all existing selections line up with table cells.

 ### Other Commands